cgmb/d2lmf/README.md

 The extraction of rar and 7z archives depends on external tools.
 If you do not have those tools installed, those archives will be skipped.

-On Windows, only zip files may be extracted.

 ## Release Status
 Note the version number: `0.0.4`.
 There may be bugs, and the interface may undergo significant changes between releases.